Self-Control App

 Not exactly.
 Every iPhone app blocker runs on Apple's Screen Time frameworks rather than a system-level hosts file edit, and even Screen-Time-based blockers can be disabled through the Apps with Screen Time Access toggle in Settings, unlike SelfControl's restart-proof, delete-proof lock on Mac.

 Fella shares the same core idea, removing the in-the-moment override, rather than the exact mechanism.
-Chosen apps stay blocked by default with no toggle inside the experience, and one 5-minute emergency unlock a day replaces SelfControl's fixed timer with a smaller, daily allowance instead.
+Chosen apps stay blocked by default with no toggle inside the experience, and one 5-minute emergency unlock per blocking session replaces SelfControl's fixed timer with a short, controlled exception.